Time Impact Analysis (TIA)

-In most cases, the specification requires a certain method to be used when substantiating change orders and presenting a claim for delay or time extension.
-If the specifications are silent, then HSE uses all of the industry’s most common procedures in accordance with the best practices of PMI and CMAA which includes but are not limited to the following delay analysis methods:
+In some cases, specifications require a particular method to be used when substantiating change orders and presenting a claim for delay or time extension.
+If the specifications are silent, then HSE uses all of the industry’s most common procedures in accordance with the best practices of AACE International / Forensic Schedule Analysis TCM Framework and CMAA which includes but are not limited to the following delay analysis methods:

 - Contamperaneous Window Analysis